-The term Weathering is generally the affects of the weather over time on natural and man-made surfaces, but it is used as a technical term for processes distinct from Erosion, i.e., physically removing substance through the pressure of wind and water flow: rather weathering refers to chemical and biological processes.
+The term weathering means the effect of weather over time on natural and man-made surfaces, but it is used as a technical term for processes distinct from erosion, i.e., distinct from the physical removal of substance through the pressure of wind and water flow.
+Rather weathering refers to chemical and biological processes.

-Some steps in the Earth's Carbonate-silicate Cycle (a cycle that moves Carbon from the Atmosphere into water, then into the interior of the planet, then back into the atmosphere, over a geological Timescale) are weathering, e.g., the affect of air and rain on exposed rock.
-It is believed that an increase in weathering from an increase in Temperature is negative feedback to a warming climate, but at too slow a rate (millions of years) to be of much interest for 21st century issues.
+Some steps in the Earth's carbonate-silicate cycle (a cycle that moves carbon from the atmosphere into water, then into the interior of the planet, then back into the atmosphere, over a geological timescale) are such weathering, e.g., the chemical effect of air and rain on exposed rock.
+It is believed that an increase in weathering from an increase in temperature is negative feedback to a warming climate, but at too slow a rate (millions of years) to be of much interest for 21st century issues.

-Weathering can be a major actor in Atmosphere Formation, which may include a period of Rapid Weathering.
-Also, depending on the situation, some types of weathering can serve as a stabilizing influence on a relatively stable atmosphere, such as the carbonate-Silicate cycle mentioned above.
-Models of the formation of planet surfaces and atmosphere include weathering as well as models aimed at suggesting Biosignatures.
+Weathering can be a major actor in atmosphere formation, which may include a period of rapid weathering.
+Also, depending on the situation, some types of weathering can serve as a stabilizing influence on a relatively stable atmosphere, such as the carbonate-silicate cycle mentioned above.
+Models of the formation of planet surfaces and atmosphere include weathering.
+So do models aimed at suggesting biosignatures.